Swiss Style (design): Ernst Keller

 In 1918, Ernst Keller began teaching at the School of Applied Arts in Zürich (the school itself was founded in 1878).
 Keller developed a course in graphic design and typography.
 In his works, Keller used simple geometric shapes, intense colors, based on fundamentally simple graphic solutions.
 These techniques will subsequently be used by masters of the Swiss school.
 Keller shaped many future principles of Swiss design.

 Constructivism, De Stijl, Bauhaus

-New art movements such as Constructivism (art), De Stijl, and Bauhaus marked the future visual program of the Swiss style.
+New art movements such as Constructivism, De Stijl, and Bauhaus marked the future visual program of the Swiss style.
 Graphic elements formed within the framework of Russian Constructivism, the De Stijl movement, and the Bauhaus artistic tradition formed the basis of the Swiss style.

 International typographic style

 An important basis for the future of the Swiss style was the development of the International Typographic Style in the 1920s and 1930s.
 In 1928, the book "New Typography" was published, written by the German designer and graphic artist Jan Tschichold.
 "New Typography" outlined the basic principles of the International Typographic Style, the techniques, ideology, and principles of which were the basis of the Swiss style.

-Emil Ruder. «Die gute Form» exhibition 1956.
+Emil Ruder: «Die gute Form», exhibition, 1956.